Everybody wants a lower monthly utility bill. But unfortunately, not everyone practices energy-efficiency in their home.

 - Should I Replace My Old Water Heater?

 #5: Maintain your heating/cooling system

 As much as half of the energy used in your home goes to heating and cooling.
 That’s a lot of energy!
-So it’s important to make sure your A/C/furnace/heat pump is well-maintained so you don’t pay more than you need to on your energy bills.
+So it’s important to make sure your HVAC system is well-maintained, so you don’t pay more than you need to on your energy bills.

 Follow these 3 easy tips on how to maintain your heating/cooling system:

-- Change your air filter regularly (once a month spring/summer/fall, and at least once every 3 months during winter).
+- Change your air filter regularly (once a month in spring/summer/fall, and once every 3 months during winter).
 Simply changing your air filter helps your system run smoothly, which makes it more energy-efficient.

 - Leave vents open—even in unused rooms.
 Often, homeowners think if they close supply vents in rooms they don’t use they’ll save money.
 But this isn’t the case.
 It actually makes your heating/cooling system work harder due to increased pressure in the ductwork.
 Again, more work for your heating/cooling system = higher energy costs.

 - Contact a professional to perform annual maintenance on your heating & cooling system.
 A professional needs to check your system every year to make sure all parts are clean and working correctly.
 If everything is well-maintained, you’ll save money on your energy bills and prolong the life of your equipment.